Landslide mitigation

-Landslide mitigation refers to several man-made activities on slopes with the goal of lessening the effect of landslides.
+Landslide mitigation refers to human construction activities on slopes undertaken with the goal of lessening the effect of landslides.
 Landslides can be triggered by many, sometimes concomitant causes.
-In addition to shallow erosion or reduction of shear strength caused by seasonal rainfall, landslides may be triggered by anthropic activities, such as adding excessive weight above the slope, digging at mid-slope or at the foot of the slope.
-Often, individual phenomena join together to generate instability over time, which often does not allow a reconstruction of the evolution of a particular landslide.
+In addition to shallow erosion or reduction of shear strength caused by seasonal rainfall, landslides may be triggered by anthropic activities, such as adding excessive weight above the slope or digging at either the mid-slope or foot of the slope.

+Often, individual phenomena join to generate instability over time, which often does not allow a reconstruction of the evolution of a particular landslide.
 Therefore, landslide hazard mitigation measures are not generally classified according to the phenomenon that might cause a landslide.
 Instead, they are classified by the sort of slope stabilization method used: